 Towels: Bring your own towels.

 No Food/Drinks: Do not bring food or open beverages in the pool area.

 Basic Tips & Pool Etiquette

-First timers: Please arrive 30 minutes early on your first day of class to acquaint yourself with the facility, and get ready for class.
+First-timers: Please arrive 30 minutes early on your first day of class to check in, acquaint yourself with the facility, and get ready for class.